MicrosoftTranslator/azure-phi3-gpt4-AzureTranslator-playground/README.md

 4. Use fast python async calls with Quart and Uvicorn.

 ## Requirements
+- You created AIServices resource/project (https://ai.azure.com) and deployed GPT-4 and Phi-3-mini models.
+You will need this information to modify ".env_template."
 - [optional] Install VS code
 - Install node.js and npm using https://nodejs.org/dist/v22.1.0/node-v22.1.0-x64.msi
 - Clone this repo